 Vermont Patient Alliance is constantly looking for ways to create medical marijuana products that don’t contribute to marijuana addiction.
 It’s their belief that simply switching cardholders from prescription painkillers to marijuana isn’t that simple – they want cardholders to make sure to discover the right dosage and to use marijuana in the manner prescribed by the doctors and to listen to their expert staff.

 How they grow:

 This marijuana growing process involves using natural lighting, and pesticide-free seeds, soil, and water.
-For patients on strict diets and/or diets restricting free radicals, Vermont Patient Alliance is the ideal place.
+For consumers on strict diets and/or diets restricting free radicals, Vermont Patient Alliance is the ideal place.
 Strain combinations don’t have bad chemicals in them and it’s grown in order to ensure pure marijuana products, all the way to the point of sale.
-It’s really what this place emphasizes: healthy weed will contribute to healthier and happier patients.
+It’s really what this place emphasizes: healthy weed will contribute to healthier and happier customers.